pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 .. note::
     Skip this recommendation if the region of your interest is within Africa

 A pre-built `natura.tiff` is loaded along with other data needed to run a model with `retrieve_databundle_light` rule.
-Currently this raster is valid for Africa, global `natura.tiff` raster is under development.
-You may generate the `natura.tiff` for a region of interest using `build_natura_raster` rule which aggregates data on protected areas along the cutout extent.
+This raster file contains data on the on protected areas around the world where areas no (renewable) assets can be installed.
+The `natura.tiff` raster has now global coverage so you don't need to create it locally.

 How to validate?
 ================